On the functoriality of marked families: Marked bases

 $(s=4)$.
 Repeating the same procedure applied for $s=3$, we obtain:

 Moreover, $\cN(J,I)_4 = \left\langle 10 x_1^2x_0^2\right\rangle$ as in the quotient $A[x_0,x_1,x_2]_4/\langle F_J^{(4)}\rangle$ we have

-Hence, in general $F_J$ is not a $J$-marked basis (Theorem \ref{th:markedSetChar}), while for special rings $A$ it could be.
-Let for instance $A=K$ a field.
-If $\text{ch}(K)\neq 2,5$, then the Hilbert polynomial of $\Proj K[x_0,x_1,x_2]/I$ is $p(t) = 3$, while the Hilbert polynomial of $\Proj K[x_0,x_1,x_2]/J$ is $p_J(t) = 4$.
-On the other hand, if $K=\ZZ_5=\ZZ/5\ZZ$, the modules $\cN(J,I)_3$ and $\cN(J,I)_4$ vanish and $F_J$ is in fact a $J$-marked basis, since the Hilbert polynomial of $\Proj \ZZ_5[x_0,x_1,x_2]/I $ is $p_J(t)$. \end{example} We conclude this section giving a characterization of a $J$-marked basis $F_J$ that takes into account the homogeneous pieces $(F_J)_s$ of the ideal it generates for a limited amount of degrees.
+Therefore, $F_J$ is not a $J$-marked basis unless $10 = 0$ in $A$ (cf.~Theorem \ref{th:markedSetChar}). \end{example} We conclude this section giving a characterization of a $J$-marked basis $F_J$ that takes into account the homogeneous pieces $(F_J)_s$ of the ideal it generates for a limited number of degrees.
 The following statement is clearly inspired by Gotzmann's Persistence Theorem, but we emphasize that the proof is independent from that result.

 \begin{theorem} Let $J$ be a strongly stable ideal, $m$ be the maximum degree of monomials in its minimal monomial basis $\B_J$ and $I$ be the ideal in $A[\xx]$ generated by a $J$-marked set $F_J$.
 TFAE: \begin{enumerate}[(i)] \item $F_J$ is a $J$-marked basis; \item as an $A$-module, $I_{s} = \langle{F}^{(s)}_J\rangle$ for every $s \leq m+1$; \item as an $A$-module, $I_{s} = \langle\widetilde{F}^{(s)}_J\rangle$ for every $s \leq m+1$; \item $\cN(J,I)_s=0$ for every $s \leq m+1$. \end{enumerate} \end{theorem} \begin{proof} \emph{(\ref{it:rifatto_i})}$\Rightarrow$\emph{(\ref{it:rifatto_ii})} Straightforward by Theorem \ref{th:markedSetChar}\emph{(\ref{it:markedSetChar_vi})}.